MartinG-7/Projects/Project-6-Store-Analysis/README.md

 1. Clone or download this repository as a `.zip` archive and extract it locally.
 2. Open the file in **Power BI Desktop**.
-3. **Data Refresh Notice:** Ingestion paths are mapped to local file storage (`Store+Data.xlsx`)[cite: 25, 26, 27, 28].
-To refresh live rows, adjust the source file path under **Power Query > Data Source Settings**[cite: 25, 26, 27, 28].
+3. **Data Refresh Notice:** Ingestion paths are mapped to local file storage (`Store+Data.xlsx`).
+To refresh live rows, adjust the source file path under **Power Query > Data Source Settings**.
 All visual configurations, custom color palettes, DAX logic, and table relationships can be fully inspected offline without an active refresh.